-305. HISTORY OF ANCIENT AND MEDIEVAL POLITICAL THOUGHT Three hours hree hour
+- 305. HISTORY OF ANCIENT AND MEDIEVAL POLITICAL THOUGHT

 The development of political theory up to the Reformation.
-The leading theorists from Plato to Machiavelli; Church and State in the Middle Ages; medieval constitutionalism.

-306. HISTORY OF MODERN POLITICAL THOUGHT
+The leading theorists from Plato to Machiavelli; Church and State in the Middle Ages; medieval constitutionalism. - 306.
+HISTORY OF MODERN POLITICAL THOUGHT

-Representative political theorists from the Reformation to the present day.

-307. International Politics
+Representative political theorists from the Reformation to the present day. - 307.
+International Politics

-An analysis of basic factors involved in world politics; the modern state system, nationalism, militarism, imperialism; the evolution of international relations; the foreign policies of major powers.
-Not offered 1960-61.

-308. International Politics
+An analysis of basic factors involved in world politics; the modern state system, nationalism, militarism, imperialism; the evolution of international relations; the foreign policies of major powers. - 308.
+International Politics

 Continuation of 307.
-Special emphasis is placed on problems of American foreign policy; the process of foreign policy formulation in the United States; problems of international organization.
-Not offered 1960-61.
+Special emphasis is placed on problems of American foreign policy; the process of foreign policy formulation in the United States; - problems of international organization.